SubhadityaMukherjee/AI-knowledge-base/docs/Confirmation Bias.md

 # Confirmation Bias
 - fairness
 - The tendency to search for, interpret, favor, and [[recall]] information in a way that confirms one's preexisting beliefs or hypotheses.
 Machine learning developers may inadvertently collect or label data in ways that influence an outcome supporting their existing beliefs.
-Confirmation bias is a form of implicit bias.
+Confirmation bias is a form of [[implicit bias]].
 - Experimenter's bias is a form of confirmation bias in which an experimenter continues training models until a preexisting hypothesis is confirmed.
 - # convenience sampling
 - Using a dataset not gathered scientifically in order to run quick experiments.
 Later on, it's essential to switch to a scientifically gathered dataset